Helicobacter Pylori (H. Pylori): About This Test

 A procedure called endoscopy is used to collect samples of tissue from the stomach and the first part of the small intestine.
 The tissue samples are tested in a lab to see if they contain H. pylori.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to keep a list of the medicines you take.
 Ask your doctor when you can expect to have your test results.

 Where can you learn more?